Faith Bound, Not Sabbath Bound

 Our New Testament bible flows out of the the Hebrew scriptures, and there's only one biblical Sabbath.

 Originally when Israel was mostly agrarian, the Sabbath rest was primarily a day of physical rest.
-But when Israel became more attached to the tent and temple, Leviticus 23,3 adds holy convocations as valid sabbath activities.
-Thus, the bigger Sabbath principle that at least once a week human beings should primarily do what God wants emerged.
+But when Israel became more attached to the tent and temple, Leviticus 23,3 adds holy convocations as valid Sabbath activities.
+Thus, the bigger Sabbath principle was that at least once a week human beings should primarily do what God wants emerged.

 Yes Acts 20,7 tells us that Christians in Troas (Turkey), a gentile port city close to hub of Ephesus in Asia Minor, regularly met for the Lord's supper, on the first day of the week, Sunday.

 This is no surprise.
 It was a gentile city- and the church included gentiles, non Jews.
 Gentiles in the Roman empire were subject to the work requirements of the Greco Roman culture on Saturdays.

 Just as the Christian mission and church never would have spread if circumcision was required for gentiles (Acts 15), so it never also would have spread if Saturday worship was exclusively required of gentiles either.